davidpham87/ethz_missing_data/notes/introduction.md

 by making a regression against all the other columns (with imputed values).
 The method iterates until convergence of the filled values.

+The number of iteration to convergence is typically materialy, constituting a legible drawback.

 It differenciates itself to the SVD by making the regression directly on the data matrix.
 The author claim that CARTs can replaced the regression and avoid avoid iteration.

+# Missing value estimation methods for DNA microarrays [@troyanskaya2001missing]

+This should be a more elaborated papers than the previous paper.

+1. SVD based method (SVNimpute)
+2. Weighted K-nearest neighbors (KNNimpute).
+3. Row average.

+KNNimpute provides suprass SVDimpute in simulation with missing rate between $1-20%$.

+In microarray studies, rows are genes expression and columns are different experimental conditions.
+Missing data are common, and there are no obvious causes for this missingness.
+Row average is does not take correlation into account.

+Non-response issues in sample surveys and missing data in experiments [@little2002statistical].

+Three types of data are studied: noisy time series, time series and non-time series.
+Each data sets is cleaned to yield _complete_ matrices.

+A missing rate $p$ is set between $0.01$ and $0.2$ and deleted at random for each data sets, from which each recovoring methods is used to fill the missing values.
+The fitted values are then compared to the original values using the normalized root mean squared (normalized RMS).

+#### KNNImpute

+The imputed value is provided by weighted value of the $K$ most similar neighboor.
+The Euclidian distance measure was the often the most accurate of measure similarity.
+The normalized weights are proportial to the inverse of the distance.
+Transforming the data provides additional robustness.

+At least four columns are necessary to have a decent performance.
+Complexity is $O(N^2p)$

+#### SVDImpute

+The methods is the same as the one describe in [@hastie1999imputing] Complexity is $O(Np^2i)$, where $i$ is the number of iteration for the convergence of the SVD algorithm (5 to 6).

+#### Conclusion

+KNN is better suited than SVD for non-time series or noisy data and is more robust to the increasing missing rates.

 # Bibliography